mcroomp/cabac/README.md

-# Context-adaptive binary arithmetic coding (CABAC) encoder / decoder in Rust
+# Safe Context-adaptive binary arithmetic coding (CABAC) encoder / decoder in Rust
 Implementation of CABAC H.264/265, VP8 and rANS encoders.

 The coder is designed to encode binary values in an efficient manner, taking into account the